 In order to adapt the numerical solution schemes to the adequate level of details, authors have proposed to adapt the Finite Element (FE) mesh according to the actual state of the model (in terms of displacement, strain or stress).
-They propose therefore a multiresolution FE approach ([Debunne et al. 1999; Debunne et al. 2001; Wu et al. 2001]).
+They propose therefore a multi-resolution FE approach ([12, 3, 13]).
 The idea is for example to define, for a given anatomical structure, different FE meshes, from a very coarse one to a full refined one.
 If boundary conditions induce small deformations inside the structure, the coarse mesh is sufficient for providing accurate FE discretization.
 On the contrary, a dense mesh is used where the deformation is high.
+[14] shows how to link hexahedral elements of different sizes but the octree hierarchy is not used in the dynamics computations.